threefoldtech/info_grid/src/advanced/ipfs/ipfs_fullvm.md

   * ```
     ssh newuser@VM_IPv4_address
     ```
-* Check that the IPFS node is running
+* Check that the IPFS daemon is running
   * ```
     ipfs swarm peers
     ```
 ## Questions and Feedback
 If you have any questions or feedback, please let us know by either writing a post on the [ThreeFold Forum](https://forum.threefold.io/), or by chatting with us on the [TF Grid Tester Community](https://t.me/threefoldtesting) Telegram channel.